pulumi/docs/content/blog/copilot-lessons/index.md

 ![Before and After](false-info.png)

 Large language models excel at generating well-structured, grammatically correct output.
-They makes neat tables, tell good stories, and generally sound confident.
+They make neat tables, tell good stories, and generally sound confident.
 That's what makes them dangerous because this polished presentation can mask underlying flaws in the information itself, creating a false sense of confidence for users.

 One of our early testers, Pablo, encountered this firsthand.
 He posed a query to Pulumi Copilot, asking for a summary of resources within a specific project.
 The response he received was impeccably formatted, neatly categorizing resources by type and providing counts for each.
 It *looked* right, and for us humans sometimes looking right carries a lot of weight.